 Some of the orchards are a farther drive than some of the other activities on this list.
 As a result, this activity might be more of a day trip depending on your home base.
 The most convenient options with pick-your-own fields for San Francisco day trippers are:

-- Clearview Orchards (Watsonville): Open Saturdays and Sundays only September 14-October 27, 2024.
-Advance ticket purchase for parking and entry required. $7 for a family-sized car plus $2.75/lb for apples picked.
+- Clearview Orchards (Watsonville): Open Saturdays and Sundays only September 13-October 19, 2025.
+Advance ticket purchase for parking and entry required. $7 for a family-sized car of up to 7 people.
+Apples picked charged by weight.

-- Gizdich Ranch (Watsonville): Open daily for u-pick apple picking starting in September - 2024 dates TBD.
+- Gizdich Ranch (Watsonville): Open Saturdays and Sundays for u-pick apple picking starting in September 13, 2025.
+Credit/debit card only (no cash).

-- Apple-a-Day Raztlaff Ranch (Sebastapol): The season usually starts early/mid September - TBD for 2024.
+- Apple-a-Day Raztlaff Ranch (Sebastopol): The season usually starts mid September - TBD for 2025.
 Historically open Mondays, Tuesdays, Wednesdays, and Fridays during September and October.

-- Chileno Valley Ranch (Petaluma): Picking available on Sundays in September and October 2024, starting September 1, 2024, with reservations required.
+- Chileno Valley Ranch (Petaluma): Picking available on Sundays in September and October 2025, with reservations required.
 Admission $10 per family and apples are $2 per pound picked.

-Note that the apple season is running a little later in 2024 due to this year's weather, so watch the calendars and websites carefully.
+Note that the apple season can run a little later or earlier depending on the year's weather, so watch the calendars and websites carefully.
 Start and end dates may shift.

 Lemos Farm (Half Moon Bay)